- BS Metallurgical Engineering 1975

 Anderson's advice to those students?
 "Never take your success personally, since you always need to look around to see who helped you to get where you are.
 Persistence and relentless effort to imagine a better way will take you far!"

-In recognition of his career success and service to his profession and to Michigan Tech, Anderson was inducted into the Materials Science and Engineering Academy in 2018 and is receiving the university’s 2019 Distinguished Alumni Award.
+In recognition of his career success and service to his profession and to Michigan Tech, Anderson was inducted into the Materials Science and Engineering Academy in 2018.
+He received the University's Distinguished Alumni Award in 2019.